bionic-gpt/bionic-gpt/website/content/docs/community-edition/docker-desktop.md

 If you have already installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) then you have easy access to a Kubernetes installation.
 This should work on Windows, Linux and MacOs including Apple Silicon.

 However it's difficult for us to test on all these system hence why we have it down as experimental.
-If you hve any issues please raise it in the [discussions](https://github.com/bionic-gpt/bionic-gpt/discussions).
+If you have any issues please raise it in the [discussions](https://github.com/bionic-gpt/bionic-gpt/discussions).

 Go to settings and enable Kubernetes